mementum/backtrader/docs/timemgmt.rst

 .. note::

-   Input fromt the user like form example the parameters ``fromdate`` or ``sessionstart`` are expected to be in sync with the actual ``tz``, be it automatically calculated by the *data source*, supplied by the user or left as default (``None``, which means direct input-output of *datetime*)
+   Input fromt the user like for example the parameters ``fromdate`` or ``sessionstart`` are expected to be in sync with the actual ``tz``, be it automatically calculated by the *data source*, supplied by the user or left as default (``None``, which means direct input-output of *datetime*)